Fresh fruit makes me want to bake cobbler!

-Okay, it’s a sweet and you are still holding fast to your New Years resolutions.
+Okay, it’s a sweet and you are holding fast to your commitment to clean eating.
 I get it, so am I. One thing that I crave when I clean up my eating habits is; not only the sweets I’ve eliminated, but the crunch of grains like oats.Jump to Recipe

-Hmm… the warmth of cobbler, a bit of sweet, the crunch of oats, and that fact that someone has declared today Apricot Day…it sounds like a perfect time for Apricot Cranberry Cobbler Bars!
+Hmm… the fruity deliciousness of cobbler, that bit of sweet, the crunch of oats …it sounds like a perfect time for Apricot Cranberry Cobbler Bars!

 This recipe creates delicious crunchy sweet and chewy bars that can be eaten warm – and pair perfectly with a cup of hot tea.

 More than that, if you’ve got a bit of self control, you CAN eat just one.
-No need to throw your New Year’s resolution progress off the rails!
+No need to throw your clean eating habits off the rails!
+Everything in moderation, right?

 You can make these bars using fresh or dried apricots.
 If you decide to use dried, you may want to soak them in a bit of warm water to soften them up a bit before throwing them in the batter.
 It is really up to you.
 The drier the apricots you use, the chewier they will be once baked.